multi-dimensional image viewer for python

 We’re working on tutorials, but you can also quickly get started by looking below.

-napari can be installed on most macOS, Linux, and Windows systems with Python 3.6, 3.7 and 3.8 by calling
+napari can be installed on most macOS, Linux, and Windows systems with Python 3.6, 3.7 and 3.8 using pip:

 To clone the repository locally and install in editable mode use